dpi26/memory/README.md

-memory content about that memory gamming
+memory content about that memory gamming.